 We have for example a solution that calculates statistics on students interest in a specific craftsmanship based on RFID activity measured in the different technical classrooms like metalworking, bricklaying, construction, electricity, plumbing etc...

-Currently we offer Organic LED, LED Matrix, LED Strips and E-Paper possibilities.
-Can be extended on demand.
+Several output device types are provided in order to communicate with the outside world.
+Currently there are Organic LED, LED Matrix, LED Strips, TFT and E-Paper possibilities.
+Can be easily extended on demand.